 Renaming each dummy index $j_k'$ as $j_k'\rightarrow j_{2l+k}$, and using the direct sum properties of $V$, $V^*$ and $E$, we can write

 Applying this same procedure a given number of times, say $k_l$ times, we obtain

-From the definition of $u_a$, we can see that the previous equation allows us to directly express $u_a^{k_a}$ in terms of the entries of $\bm{V}$ for an arbitrary value of $a$.
+From the definition of $u_a$, we can see that Eq.~(\ref{eq:power_of_power_traces}) allows us to directly express $u_a^{k_a}$ in terms of the entries of $\bm{V}$ for an arbitrary value of $a$.
 The next step is to use Eq.~\eqref{eq:power_of_power_traces} to compute the product $\prod_{a=1}^Nu_a^{k_a}$.
-The strategy is completely analogous to the one we used to obtain Eq.~\eqref{eq:power_of_power_traces}: we define a set of primed dummy indices and make the product of two different sums, then we rename the primed indices, and finally we make the direct sum of the sequences of indices involved.
+The strategy is completely analogous to the one we used to obtain Eq.~\eqref{eq:power_of_power_traces}: we define a set of primed dummy indices and make the product of two different sums, then rename the primed indices, and finally make the direct sum of the sequences of indices involved.

 Consider, for example, the product $u_1^{k_1}u_2^{k_2}$: